d6lts/htmLawed/readme.txt

 1. Move 'htmLawed' folder inside 'modules/' or 'sites/all/modules' (you may have to create the latter sub-folder).

-2. Enable the 'htmLawed filter/purifier' module after browsing to the 'Administer' > 'Site building' > 'Modules' section of your Drupal site.
+2. Enable the 'htmLawed (X)HTML filter/purifier' module after browsing to the 'Administer' > 'Site building' > 'Modules' section of your Drupal site.

-3. Browse to the 'Administer' > 'Site configuration' > 'Input formats' section.
-There you can 'configure' an input format to make it use htmLawed by selecting it in the list of filters available for the input format.
+3. Browse to the 'Administer' > 'Site configuration' > 'Text formats' section.
+There you can 'configure' a text format to make it use htmLawed by selecting it in the list of filters available for it.

     With htmLawed turned on, you may safely disable Drupal's 'HTML filter'.
-Depending on the other filters enabled for the input format, you may need to 'rearrange' the filters.
-Usually, htmLawed would be set to run as the last filter (perhaps second-last, if the 'Line break converter' filter is enabled).
+Depending on the other filters enabled for the text format, you may need to 'rearrange' the filters.
+Usually, htmLawed would be set to run as the last filter.

-    If a filter that relies on the '<', '>' or '&' character (such as Drupal's 'PHP evaluator') is being used with the input format, then that filter should run before htmLawed.
+    If a filter that relies on the '<', '>' or '&' character (such as Drupal's 'PHP evaluator') is being used with the text format, then that filter should run before htmLawed.
 Further, if that filter generates HTML markup, then htmLawed should be configured to permit such markup.

 4. The htmLawed filter is a customizable one.
 Two values, those of 'Config.' and 'Spec.', dictate the customization.
 Configuring the htmLawed module thus involves specifying the 'Config.' and 'Spec.' values in the settings form.
-The htmLawed module permits you to use different 'Config.' and 'Spec.' values for different input formats, content-types, etc.
+The htmLawed module permits you to use different 'Config.' and 'Spec.' values for different text formats, content-types, etc.

-    To get to the settings form, choose to 'configure' an input format and then choose the 'Configure' link on the ensuing page.
+    To get to the settings form, choose to 'configure' a text format and then choose the 'Configure' link on the ensuing page.
 A sub-form ('Default') can be used to set the default values to be used for any content-type.
 Content-type-specific sub-forms allow you to over-ride the default values as well as to choose to use (or disable) htmLawed.

     The 'Config.' form-fields are filled with comma-separated, quoted, key-value pairs; e.g., '"safe"=>1, "elements"=>"a, em, strong"' (these are interpreted as PHP array elements).
 The 'Spec.' field is optional.
 The 'Help' field should be filled with information/tips about the filter (such as what tags are allowed) to be displayed to the users.
 A checkbox is provided in the content-type-specific sub-forms to allow the 'Default' values to be used.
 If it is unchecked, the content-type-specific values will be used during filtering.